“ON THE FAITH OF OUR LOVE?!”

 Is it a wonder that God calls Himself, “Father”–and for those who believe, He calls “children”?
 No other relationship on earth is as binding as the parent/child relationship.
 No matter where my children are–physically or spiritually, a part of my heart goes with them.
 My love for them is faithful…I loved them before they were born and will love them until the day I die.
 Miles may separate us and differences may challenge us, but my faithful love for them will never change.

-What more does the God who created us in His image and gave His life for ours have to do to prove His Faithful Love? nothing. absolutely nothing.
-Yet the more I come to know Him and serve Him, the more I see that faithful love in my life.
-Oh how I pray for those who’ve never experienced it because they live in denial of the One who created them.
+What more does the God who created us in His image and gave His life for ours have to do to prove His Faithful Love?
+Nothing.
+Absolutely nothing–yet the more I come to know Him and serve Him, the more I am able to see His faithful love in my life.
+Oh how I pray for those who’ve never experienced it, because they live in denial of the One who created them.
 Oh how I mourn for those who have tasted it, yet choose to live their life apart from Him.
 God’s faithful love has been proven in the past and the present.
 I pray for you to receive it by grace through faith.
 If you’re reading this and have never known that kind of relationship with God, PLEASE comment or email me — I would love to talk to you.
 If you have a testimony of God’s faithful love in your life and would like to encourage others, please leave a comment!